sohelranacse/events-booking/README.md

 6. **Total Price**: Calculate the total price of all the filtered entries and add a last row in the table to display this total.

-## Project Structure

-Your project structure could look like this:

 ## How to Run